matplotlib/governance/communications_guidelines.md

 * Very earnest, eager to please, and aims to be patient & painfully oblivious to snark and sarcasm.
 * Gets over-excited over shiny visualizations - lots of emojis and the like - and encourages folks to share their work.
 * Highlights various parts of the library, especially the more obscure bits and bobbles.
-* Acknowleges that it is a sometimes frustrating tangle of bits & bobbles that can confuse even the folks who work on it & signal boost their confuzzlment.
+* Acknowleges that it is a sometimes frustrating tangle of bits & bobbles that can confuse even the folks who work on it & signal boosts their confuzzlment.